ToolJet/ToolJet/docs/docs/widgets/tags.md

 ### Tags

-It can be used to set array of tags.
+It can be used to set an array of tags.
 It must be an array of objects like this:

 ```js
 {{